nlef/moonraker-telegram-bot/docs/config_sample.md

 #target_fps: 15
 #	This is the target fps of the created video.
 The larger this number, the "faster" the timelapse will be.
 #	15 fps equals 15 images per second lapsing.
 The default is 15 fps.
+#manual_mode: false
+#   if True, only commands from gcode will manage timelapse
 ```

 ## [telegram_ui]